Deep Core (video game)

 Deep Core is a futuristic platform game developed by Dynafield Systems for the Amiga.
 It was published in 1993 by International Computer Entertainment.

+Plot

 Captain Dawnrazer has been sent to save an underwater nuclear research base which has been invaded by strange aliens.
 Dawnrazer must work himself through nine levels (with additional sublevels and bonus levels).
 The game includes six weapon which can be upgraded via power-ups.